Copyright 2014 MillieAnne Lowe, Orange County, California

 My friends and the nurses were still laughing when I went back in the room.

-“Go and come back later, Haley,” said Mrs. Johnson.
+“Go and come back later, Hayley,” said Mrs. Johnson.

 “Don’t worry now.
 I’ll take care of this sweet lady with the mouth, myself.
 Why, her lip language is more valuable than a bald eagle.
 Go on now.
 Scoot!”